 Small businesses spend an average of 20 hours per week on content creation — a staggering time investment that leaves little room for the work that actually drives revenue.
-What if you could reclaim 75% of that time through automated blog writing?
+Choosing the right automated blog writing tools can reclaim up to 75% of that time, but the wrong choice costs weeks of setup and thousands in wasted API calls.
 The promise is real, but the path isn't always clear.
 Today's market offers everything from polished plug-and-play platforms to deeply flexible workflow engines, and choosing the wrong tool can cost you weeks of setup time and thousands of dollars in wasted API calls .

 This comparison focuses on two distinct approaches: Quillly, a purpose-built AI blog automation platform, and n8n, an open-source workflow automation engine that can be configured for content creation.
 Both solve the automated blog writing problem — but they serve fundamentally different user profiles.
 This side-by-side breakdown covers ease of setup, cost, scalability, and quality control so you can make an informed decision without the trial-and-error tax.